Two Way ANOVA (without repeated measures)

 We want to know if gender and whether you have studied or not has an impact on your attitude towards retirement planning.
 So we just click on all three variables.

-DATAtab will now automatically calculate a two-factor analysis of variance without repeated measures.
+DATAtab will now automatically calculate a two-way analysis of variance without repeated measures.
 DATAtab outputs the three null and the three alternative hypotheses, then the descriptive statistics and the Levene test of equality of variance.
 With the Levene test you can check if the variances within the groups are equal.
 The p-value is greater than 0.05, so we assume equality of variance within groups for these data.

 Next come the results of the two way ANOVA.